wp-plugins/postman-smtp/readme.txt

 = Requirements =
 * WordPress 3.9 (or later)
 * PHP 5.3 (or later) with OpenSSL; or PHP 5.2 with SPL and OpenSSL
-* For generic SMTP: connectivity to an SMTP server that you have an account on
+* Connectivity to an SMTP server with authentication credentials
-* For Gmail: a Gmail/Google Apps account, a Client ID from Google Developer and connectivity to the Gmail server
-* For Hotmail/Windows Live/Outlook: an Outlook.com account, a Client ID from Microsoft Developer Center and connectivity to the Windows Live server
+* Optional: a Google, Microsoft or Yahoo OAuth 2.0 Client ID

 == Installation ==